Rail transport modelling: General description

-Early electric trains ran on trackside batteries because few homes in the late 19th century and early 20th century had electricity.
-Today, inexpensive train sets running on batteries are again common but regarded as toys and seldom used by hobbyists.
-Batteries located in the model often power garden railway and larger scale systems because of the difficulty in obtaining reliable power supply through the outdoor rails.
-The high-power consumption and current draw of large-scale garden models is more easily and safely met with internal rechargeable batteries.
-Most large-scale battery-powered models use radio control.

-Live steam
+DC motors with more powerful magnets began to be used for model trains in the 1950s.

 Engines powered by live steam are often built in large outdoor gauges of 5 in and 7+1/2 in, are also available in Gauge 1, G scale, 16 mm scale and can be found in O and OO/HO.
 Hornby Railways produce live steam locomotives in OO, based on designs first arrived at by an amateur modeller.
 Other modellers have built live steam models in HO/OO, OO9 and N, and there is one in Z in Australia.

-Internal combustion

-Occasionally gasoline-electric models, patterned after real diesel-electric locomotives, come up among hobbyists and companies like Pilgrim Locomotive Works have sold such locomotives.
-Large-scale petrol-mechanical and petrol-hydraulic models are available but unusual and pricier than the electrically powered versions.